AmbireTech/adex-protocol/README.md

 Throughout these docs "demand side", "advertiser", "advertisers" or "buyers" all refer to entities who buy ad inventory.

+#### Users

+When we refer to "users", we mean end-users: not of AdEx itself, but of the publishers.
+In other words, the users who see the ads, but might not even be aware of AdEx's existance.

 #### Events

 Events, in the context of the SDK or the off-chain event aggregation, mean anything that a user does in regard to a digital ad - for example, click, impression, closing of the webpage, etc. Events are usually broadcasted as signed messages.